Registration and Passport/Visa copying

 Please email firstname.lastname@example.org if you are unclear about any of the above procedures.

 - Students with a Sussex visa which is about to expire

-If you submit your application after your visa expiry date, or you are not in a position to submit a valid application (for example because your finances are not ready), then it may not be possible for you to remain registered.
+In all the cases above, if you submit your application after your visa expiry date, or you are not in a position to submit a valid application (for example because your finances are not ready), then it may not be possible for you to be registered.

 - IMPORTANT - other terms and conditions for registration

-If you are in any doubt, please contact the immigration advice team to discuss your case further.
+If you are in any doubt, contact the immigration advice team on firstname.lastname@example.org to discuss your case further.